Lemoncode/github-actions-playground/05-integration-tests/readme.md

 # Integration Tests

-If we have a look into our code we notice that our integartion tests, are not running.
+If we have a look into our code, we notice that our integration tests are not running.

-A fair question is how can we implement this?
+A fair question is how can we implement this.
 Because we have to deal with the database dependency to run this kind of tests.
-One quick option that could work on our machines and on the GitHub Workflow machine is use `docker-compose`.
+One quick option that could work on our machines and on the GitHub Workflow machine is to use `docker-compose`.
 Yes, `Docker` and `Docker Compose` are already installed, so let's go ahead.

-First we are going to implement this loacally. `Docker Compose`, deals with services, and services are containers that are going to be located on private `Docker Network`, so our first step will be create a `Docker Image` that contains everything to run these tests.
+First we are going to implement this locally. `Docker Compose`, deals with services, and services are containers that are going to be located on private `Docker Network`, so our first step will be create a `Docker Image` that contains everything to run these tests.

 * Create `hangman-api/Dockerfile.test-integration`